Yellowstone National Park Entry Requirements

 Prohibited Items

-- Counterfeit and pirated goods - Trademark and copyright violations
+- Counterfeit or pirated goods - illegal under U.S. law

 Restricted Items